-But by this time a decade in isolation has caused something like insanity (as happens in Sunshine).
-David’s intelligence degrades too – as in the way he mistakenly attributes Shelley’s poem Ozymandias to Byron.
+But by this time a decade in isolation has caused something like insanity.
+David’s intelligence degrades too – as in the way he mistakenly attributes Shelley’s poem Ozymandias to Byron:

-He uses the poem to mock the human frailness.
+David uses the poem to mock human frailty and futility.
 We create monuments to the ages as though we’re gods … but we and the monuments we create are fleeting.

 The opposite of creativity

-2004’s I, Robot asks if AI could unwittingly cause the destruction of humans, as a failure of extreme, literal logic.
-There’s no such misunderstanding in Covenant: David despises his weaker captors.
+2004’s I, Robot asks if AI could unwittingly cause the destruction of humans – i.e., a failure of extreme, literal logic.
+There’s no such misunderstanding in Covenant: David despises the species that made him.

 As Sarah Connor’s accusation in Terminator 2, David mistakes power for procreation.
 He creates a perfect killing machine, yet doesn’t see this might be the very opposite of creativity.